ankschoubey/old-blog/_posts/2022-04-16-optimistic-locking-exception-mongodb.md

 This was what caused the problem.

 MongoDB uses version field in a document to maintain Locking.
-If the current version is 10 and you try to save 8 then this would lead to OptimisticLockingException.
+If the current `version` is `10` and you try to save `8` then this would lead to `OptimisticLockingException`.

 In a concurrent environment like webflux when multiple thread are reading from the same data, it's highly likely that the order the record is updated by some other thread before the current thread saves the data again.

-This would specially be true where there are lots of update queries.
+This would specially be true where there are lots of upsert/update queries.

 To fix this I switched to manually writing an update query and executing with `MongoOperation`.